 The Potential of Big Data, Machine Learning (ML), and Artificial Intelligence (AI) for Oncology

 Data science and machine learning promise to revolutionize cancer treatments.
 But the role of patients has yet to be clearly defined in this new world of large data sets and real-world evidence.
-This Patient Advocate Forum will explore how scientists are translating data into clinically relevant knowledge, discuss the role of patients in these efforts, and highlight the opportunities for using big data to advance cancer care.
+This Patient Advocate Forum explored how scientists are translating data into clinically relevant knowledge, discussed the role of patients in these efforts, and highlighted the opportunities for using big data to advance cancer care.